GlobalFishingWatch/GFW_technical_documentation/Fishing-effort-and-vessel-presence.md

 ### Many fishing vessels are not trackable via AIS

-AIS data includes only a small fraction—approximately 100,000—of the world’s estimated 2.8 million fishing vessels.
+AIS data includes only a small fraction — approximately 100,000 — of the world’s estimated 2.8 million fishing vessels.
 Coverage is much higher for larger vessels with less than 1 percent of vessels under 12 meters represented, 14-19 percent for vessels between 12-24 meters, and 52-85 percent for vessels larger than 24 meters.
 The International Maritime Organization mandates AIS for most vessels larger than 36 meters, and vessels broadcasting AIS are predominantly from upper and upper-middle income countries.

 ### GFW identifies _apparent_ fishing effort